vivianmiranda/cocoa3_testing/README.md

 2. Weak Lensing parameterization and  $\Omega_c h^2$ and $\Omega_b h^2$ as derived parameters.

 Adopting $\Omega_m$ and $\Omega_b$ as main MCMC parameters can create a silent bug in Cobaya.
-The problem occurs when (1) the option `drop: true` is absent in $\Omega_m$ and $\Omega_b$ parameters, and (2) there is no derived $\Omega_c h^2$/$\Omega_b h^2$ expressions.
-The bug is silent because the MCMC runs smoothly without any warnings, but the CAMB Boltzmann code does not update the cosmological parameters at every MCMC iteration.
+The problem occurs when the option `drop: true` is absent in $\Omega_m$ and $\Omega_b$ parameters, and there are no expressions that define the derived $\Omega_c h^2$/$\Omega_b h^2$ parameters.
+The bug is silent because the MCMC runs without any warnings, but the CAMB Boltzmann code does not update the cosmological parameters at every MCMC iteration.
 As a result, the resulting posteriors are flawed, but they may seem reasonable to those unfamiliar with the issue.
 It's important to be aware of this bug to avoid any potential inaccuracies in the results.

-The correct way to create YAML files with $\Omega_m$ and $\Omega_b$ as main MCMC parameters is exemplified below (for when selecting the CAMB Boltzmann code)
+The correct way to create YAML files with $\Omega_m$ and $\Omega_b$ as main MCMC parameters is exemplified below

         omegab:
             prior: